 Antalgic posture is often the prelude to a nasty sciatica.
-I don't think it's difficult to see that this lady has a distinct list to starboard.
+I do not think it is difficult to see that this lady has a distinct list to starboard.

 Acute low back pain, particularly if there is radiation down the leg, is very scary to the patient; and to be honest your chiropractor will be anxious too.
 You are on the verge of surgery.

-When there's a rupture of the intervertebral disc it threatens one of the nerves that lies close by.
+When there is a rupture of the intervertebral disc it threatens one of the nerves that lies close by.
 The body's response is to go into this functional scoliosis as it is known.
-It's a temporary affair, or should be provided the bulging disk is reduced.
+It is a temporary affair, or should be provided the bulging disk is reduced.

 The chiropractic adjustment is just one way of reducing the bulge.
 It may if you are lucky return by itself and heal provided you stop long enough for the fibres of the annulus fibrosis to regain their integrity; otherwise it simply ruptures again.